Rotorua: the Waimangu Volcanic Valley and fantastic adventures in NZ

 Mount Ngauruhoe, which stands at 2,291 metres and has historically been New Zealand's most active volcano, has been dormant for 50 years.
 This dangerous-looking volcano appeared as Mount Doom in the Lord of the Rings films.
 New Zealand

 Mount Ngauruhoe, 2,291 metres high, is New Zealand’s most active volcano, but it has been dormant for 50 years.
 This dangerous-looking volcano appeared as Mount Doom in the Lord of the Rings films.
-Another symmetrical peak is Mount Taranaki, often admired for its classic volcanic cone shape.
+There is another volcano in New Zealand with a similar classic volcanic cone shape.
+This is Mount Taranaki near New Plymouth.

 A view of the New Zealand's largest active volcano, Mount Ruapehu, which has multiple peaks with a peak height of 2797 metres.
 New Zealand, North Island

-Mount Ruapehu is New Zealand’s largest active volcano, with multiple peaks, the highest of which rises to 2,797 metres.
-In winter, it is a world-class ski destination, while in summer, it is a great area for hiking.
+Mount Ruapehu is New Zealand’s largest active volcano, with multiple peaks.
+The highes which rises to 2,797 metres.
+In winter, it is a world-class ski destination, while in summer, it is a great place for hiking.

 We stayed in Ohakune for four days and took a lift from Whakapapa village to the Knoll Ridge Chalet, which is 2020 metres above sea level.
 New Zealand